Sean Baker: Prospective projects

-In August 2020, actress Bella Thorne announced that Baker would be directing a documentary about her experiences opening an OnlyFans account, but he quickly denied the rumor as Thorne's suspicious behavior was blamed for restrictions affecting all sex workers on the site.
+In August 2020, actress Bella Thorne announced that Baker would be directing a documentary about her experiences opening an OnlyFans account, but he quickly halted talks as Thorne's suspicious behavior was blamed for restrictions affecting all sex workers on the site.
 As of December 2021, Baker was reportedly prepping a potential television series spinoff of his 2015 film Tangerine.
 He was inspired to do a TV show version of Tangerine as a way to help propel the career of trans actress Mya Taylor, who would play the lead in the project.
 In terms of franchise films, Baker has expressed interest in Fast & Furious, stating that he would jump at the chance to direct one because he'd "be able to play with cars and crashes."

-In July 2023, Baker stated that a career goal of his was to work with erotic film actress Laura Gemser, expressing his desire to bring her back into the limelight and cast her as the lead.
+In July 2023, Baker stated that a "career goal" of his was to make a star vehicle for erotic film actress Laura Gemser, and cast her in a leading role.

-At the Cannes 2024 press conference for Anora, Baker stated that his next film would also involve a sex worker.
-"Just wait for the next one," he said later that year.
-"It's gonna piss the whole industry off."
-On a January 2025 podcast episode, Baker revealed that he "[wants to] work" performer Sandy Kane, who had a bit part in The Florida Project, into his next film somehow.
-He also acknowledged his tendency to "[lean] more into comedy" with each new film, and that his follow-up to Anora would carry on in that tradition.
-He planned to begin location scouting for the project as early as April 2025, giving no official details but teasing that "it might have a Jonathan Demme feel."
-Though not confirmed officially, it will likely feature a cast of Italian actors—including Vera Gemma—and be possibly shot in Italy.
-A previous rumor had indicated that Gemma would portray an older prostitute.
-By June however, Baker would express uncertainty in choosing a follow-up project; "I'm still exploring some ideas."
+In 2025, when asked about the status of his next film after Anora, Baker expressed uncertainty, saying that he was "exploring" multiple possibilities; before eventually settling on Ti Amo!.